 - Type: Choose the type of page you are making.
 Each type has different requirements and options.

 - Partial URL: When you publish the page, this value becomes part of its URL.
-The page will be published on your Dynamics 365 for Customer Engagement portal server, so the final URL for the page will have the form: https://<YourOrg>.microsoftcrmportals.com/<PartialURL>.
+The page will be published on your Dynamics 365 Portal, so the final URL for the page will have the form: https://<YourOrg>.microsoftcrmportals.com/<PartialURL>.
 Enter a suitable partial URL (note that contacts might notice this text when they load your page).